infrasonicaudio/Infrasonic-VCV/doc/WarpCore/README.md

 _<sup>*</sup> For purposes of SIMD performance optimization, Warp Core processes its DSP in blocks of samples rather than one at a time.
 The External PM input is internally buffered to maintain true audio rate processing, however as a result of the buffering, there is slight latency on the output.
 Therefore PM feedback patches will not necessarily sound great.
-A low-latency mode may be added in a future update to enble improved feedback patching._
+A low-latency mode may be added in a future update to enable improved feedback patching._

 ## Phase Distortion Algorithms